 What steps is Bamford taking to ensure there is Diversity + Inclusion across the company?

 In 2020, Bamford created a dedicated Diversity + Inclusion Committee of people from across the business to address and push the agenda for Diversity, Equality and Inclusion in the business.
-Progress of the committee is shared with all employees through internal communications.
+The progress of the committee is shared with all employees through internal communications.

 Materials, sourcing and resource management